Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

-Inspired by crows' daily migration, Vancouver design firm Contexture Design creates a modern, educational mobile that's as ecological as it is artful
+Inspired by crows' daily migration, Contexture Design creates a modern, educational mobile.

 Trevor Coghill and Nathan Lee, co-founders of Vancouver’s Contexture Design, have taken inspiration from the daily migration of Vancouver’s crows to create a mobile of laser-cut crows from recycled black paper and outdated road maps salvaged from travel companies’ recycling bins.